khouvieng/tonkhoun-fonts/readme.txt

 Use web fonts (@font-face) by choosing from 8 ready-generated Thai-English fonts or upload your own web fonts to theme folder.

 == Description ==

 font lao

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/tonkhoun-fonts` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Go to Appearance -> Fonts to set you web fonts. laos use รูปแบบเว็บ -> ฟอนต์
+1. Go to Appearance -> Fonts to set you web fonts. laos use